 UOF's faculty members care deeply about student learning, above all else.
 They teach as a team in order to combine their strengths and best support individual student achievement.
 As researchers, they collaborate to meet the needs of communities, institutions and businesses that seek justice, equity and prosperity.

 UOF provides cutting-edge learning opportunities across digital platforms, allowing you to fully participate in your courses either on campus or remotely.

 The programs are structured as follows:

-- Core curriculum (39 credits): Transdisciplinary workshops, integrated projects and a linguistic and intercultural portfolio.
+- Core curriculum (39 credits): Core common courses, including workshops, integrative projects and a linguistic and intercultural portfolio.

-- Thematic (63 credits): Credits from within your chosen specialization course of study.
+- Thematic (63 credits): Credits from within your chosen specialization.